next up previous

 The projects for the course are as follows:

-Project 1: (due January 18) Create a multi-component 3D object model from your scene and animate the position of the object and one or more of its components using the OpenGL code from CS4731.
-For example, you might animate a jointed arm, a rotating head, a flying space ship, or some similar motion.
+Project 1: (due March 22) Create a multi-component 3D model of some sort of animal (real or fictitious) and animate the position of the object and one or more of its components using OpenGL or Java3D.
+For example, you might animate a turning head, a raising paw, or some similar motion, as well as position along a line.
 The model can be very coarse, as detailed modeling is not as important as getting the model to move.
-You will need to implement a mechanism for controlling the animation, including play, stop, and rewind, and optionally single frame forward, single frome backwards, and any others you find useful.
+You will need to implement a mechanism for controlling the animation, including play, stop, and rewind, and optionally single frame forward, single frame backwards, and any others you find useful.
 This can be done via simple keystroke processing, or you might want to create an interface component to perform this task.
+The rendering can be either wire frame or filled polygons (you should try to support both).

-Project 2: (due January 25) Extend your project 1 to support motion along a curved path (e.g., a Bezier curve).
+Project 2: (due March 29) Extend your project 1 to support motion along a curved path (e.g., a Bezier curve or Catmull-Rom spline along the terrain, using terrain vertices as control points).
 Then use arc-length estimation and reparameterization to attain smooth (ease-in/ease-out) behavior.
 Experiment with different accelerations/decelerations to attain different effects.
+You should be able to get smooth rendering in wire frame mode, but filled polygons may cause some delays and affect the smoothness of motion.

-Project 3: (due February 1) Implement either Barr's shape transformations (taper, twist, and bend) or Free-Form Deformation in OpenGL on your object from Projects 1 and 2.
+Project 3: (due April 5) Implement either Barr's shape transformations (taper, twist, and bend) or Free-Form Deformation in OpenGL or Java3D on your object from Projects 1 and 2.
 Animate two or more shape transformations of your choice on your object.
 Make sure the shape changes are smooth (hint: use the math from project 2).

-Project 4: (due February 8) Develop a 3D Studio application that performs both position and shape animation on two objects from your scene that you will use in your final project.
+Project 4: (due April 12) Develop a 3D Studio application that performs both position and shape animation on two objects from the scene that you will use in your final project.
 Use ease-in/ease-out to smooth out the motion.
-The objects can be simplified versions of the corresponding objects in the actual video.
+The objects should be some form of animal, and can be simplified versions of the ones you plan to use.
 Realism isn't as important as integrating smooth changes and getting familiar with the capabilities of 3D Studio.

-Project 5: (due February 16) Create a program using OpenGL that demonstrates articulated motion, i.e., component motion that is relative to the position and movement of another component.
+Project 5: (due April 19) Create a program using OpenGL or Java3D that demonstrates articulated motion, i.e., component motion that is relative to the position and movement of another component.
 At least 3 joints must be involved.
 Either inverse (required for BS/MS credit) or forward kinematics may be employed.
 You can use or extend your object from Projects 1-3 or choose another object from the scene you'll be mimicking for the final project.

-Project 6: (due March 1) Design and implement an approximation of your selected video clip in 3D Studio using the the results of Project 4.
+Project 6: (due May 3) Design and implement a video clip in 3D Studio to depict two or more animals moving along a terrain (either one of those we provide or one of your own making).
 It should last at least 30 seconds and include the following ``compulsory'' effects: inverse kinematics, free-form deformations, parametric surfaces (not just spheres and cylinders), and two or more distinct camera shots.
-The objects involved in these effects must be of your own creation, but you may feel free to use commercially made or public domain models or textures to augment your animation.
+The objects involved in these effects must be of your own creation, but you may feel free to use commercially made or public domain models or textures to augment your scene.
 A sound track is nice, but not necessary (though most students in the past have included one).

 Schedule: